hillaryychan/COMP3141/notes/07_Static-Assurances-with-Types.md

 Because type are integrated into the compiler, they cannot diverge from the source code.
 This means that type signatures are a kind of *machine-checked documentation* for your code.

-Types are the most widely used kind of formal verificaiton in programming today.
+Types are the most widely used kind of formal verification in programming today.

 * They are checked automatically by the compiler
-* They can be extended to encompass properties and proof systems with very high expressivity (see [here](TODO))
+* They can be extended to encompass properties and proof systems with very high expressivity (see [here](08_Theory-of-Types.md))
 * They are an **exhaustive** analysis

 We will be looking a techniques to encode various correctness conditions inside Haskell's type system